jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.3.18 =
+* Added a Saved Prompts settings tab with personal and shared tables, inline creation form, and secure REST-backed delete controls.
+* Wired the new Saved Prompts UI to the existing REST endpoints so updates apply instantly and stay protected by WordPress nonces.
+* Synced the Elementor widget dropdown with Saved Prompt changes in real time to avoid page refreshes after editing prompts.

 = 1.3.17 =
 * Added an automatic update preference with status messaging so administrators can opt-in or block AiMentor Elementor auto updates from the settings screen.
 * Hooked into the WordPress plugin auto-update flow to respect the saved preference during update checks.